kriersd/JazzHands/docs/index.md

 oc get services
 ```
-Make note of the External-IP for the Jazzhands-lb that is output picture
+Make note of the External-IP for the Jazzhands-lb that is output

 ##DNS SETUP